-In June 2020, the Company issued 8,367,732 units, for proceeds of \$502,064, pursuant to a private placement.
-Each unit was comprised of one common share and one share purchase warrant, which will entitle the holder of each whole warrant to acquire an additional common share of the Company at a price of \$0.10 per common share, for a period of 24 months from the date of issue.
+In June 2020, the Company issued 8,367,732 units for proceeds of \$502,064, pursuant to a private placement financing.
+Each unit was comprised of one common share and one share purchase warrant, with each warrant entitling the holder to acquire one additional common share of the Company at a price of \$0.10 per common share, for a period of 24 months from the date of issue.